algorandfoundation/algokit-utils-ts/docs/capabilities/asset.md

 ## Reconfigure

-If you have a `manager` address set on an asset, that address can end a reconfiguration transaction to change the `manager`, `reserve`, `freeze` and `clawback` fields of the asset if they haven't been set to empty.
+If you have a `manager` address set on an asset, that address can send a reconfiguration transaction to change the `manager`, `reserve`, `freeze` and `clawback` fields of the asset if they haven't been set to empty.

 > [!WARNING]
 > If you issue a reconfigure transaction and don't set the _existing_ values for any of the below fields then that field will be permanently set to empty.